peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Worker

 **Category:** Invariant
-**Description:** Each Turn MUST always have exactly one `isActive=true` alternative.
-Selecting an alternative triggers a three-phase cascade:
+**Description:** Each Turn MUST always have exactly one `HAS_ALTERNATIVE.isActive=true` Alternative.
+Selecting an Alternative triggers a three-phase cascade:
-1. **Atomic local update:** Selected alternative set `isActive=true`; previous active alternative set `isActive=false`.
+1. **Atomic local update:** Selected Alternative’s `HAS_ALTERNATIVE.isActive=true`; previous active Alternative set to false.
-2. **Ancestor cascade:** Recursively walk up to root following each alternative’s `inputContext.parentAlternativeId`; in every ancestor Turn, activate the referenced alternative and deactivate all siblings so the active path to root is coherent.
+2. **Ancestor cascade:** Recursively walk up to root following `RESPONDS_TO` edges; in every ancestor Turn, activate the referenced Alternative and deactivate all siblings so the active path to root is coherent.
-3. **Descendant invalidation:** Recursively walk down to leaves; for each descendant alternative whose `inputContext.parentAlternativeId` does not match the newly-active parent alternative, set `cacheStatus='stale'` (do NOT change `isActive`).
+3. **Descendant invalidation:** Recursively walk down to leaves; for each descendant Alternative whose `RESPONDS_TO` target does not match the newly-active parent Alternative, set `cacheStatus='stale'` (do NOT change `isActive`).
 Alternatives whose parent matches remain valid.

 **Rationale:** Guarantees a single coherent active path from root to the currently selected Turn while preserving off-path alternatives for future exploration.